mirchandani-mohnish/AUdocs/General/contributionGuidelines.md

 - [Submitting Resources](#submitting-resources)
 - [Submitting Patches](#submitting-patches)

+Please follow this guide for all contributions.
+If you are new to git and github, we request you to go through the [Newbies](./Newbies.md) section.

+You may also discuss contributions and other stuff on our [discord]() server.

 ## Submitting Resources

 You can submit resources using one of the following two methods.